Skip to main content

 How to manually run an Automation with this trigger type

-Running an Automation with "manual action" as its trigger type is incredibly easy!
-We have actually already touched upon this earlier in this article, but to bring it all together here:
+Running an Automation with "manual action" as its trigger type is easy.
+You have multiple options to choose from.

 1. Open the Preview or Full-Page Profile of the record you'd like to run the Automation on (e.g. the Company "Microsoft", the End User "Elvis Presley" or the Opportunity "Backup Upgrade", etc.)